Braniewo: 19th and 20th centuries

+In 1812 Napoleon stopped in the town.
+From 1834 to 1849, an astronomical and meteorological observatory operated at the college.
 Braunsberg obtained its first railway connection with the rest of the kingdom via the Prussian Eastern Railway in 1852.
 In the early 20th century, the town was the leading academic center of East Prussia next to Königsberg.
 In 1912 the Jesuit college became the State Academy of Braunsberg (German: Staatliche Akademie Braunsberg).
 Prior to World War II, the population of Braunsberg had grown to more than 21,000, of whom 59 percent were listed as Catholic and 29 percent Protestant.

 The Second World War turned much of the town into ruins.
 After three and a half years of savage warfare, Soviet forces began their assault on German land by attacking East Prussia on Jan.
 13, 1945.
 Red Army formations reached the Vistula Lagoon north of Braunsberg on Jan.
 26. In early February, German civilians began fleeing from Braunsberg across the ice of the frozen lagoon to the Vistula Spit, from which many journeyed to either Danzig (Gdańsk) or Pillau (Baltiysk), and managed to board German ships that made the perilous voyage westward.
 Braunsberg was captured by Soviet troops on March 20, 1945.

-After capturing the town, Soviet soldiers would execute local 15 nuns.
+After capturing the town, Soviet soldiers executed 15 local nuns.
 The nuns were beautified by Pope Leo XIV on 31 May 2025.